SoahLi/polygon_problem/README.md

 The algorithm's runtime may increase significantly with the addition of more pieces due to its brute-force nature.
 Implementing a divide and conquer method, introducing multi-threading, or exploring a breadth-first search approach would improve efficiency.

 ### Pieces that Split the Map
 Occasionally, the Shapely `.difference` method may return a MultiPolygon object as a result of a piece splitting a graph into two.
 Currently, this is an unavoidable error.
-To address this, you may need to solve each graph separately and then reintegrate the pieces used into the original graph.
+One solution may be to solve each split graph separately and then reintegrate the pieces used into the original graph.